Su0414/Su0414.github.io/_posts/2018-05-03-why_did_you_decide_to_learn_software_development.markdown

 I stepped out and I got an opportunity to work as HR for a staffing company and after gaining experience from my job,

 I started my own Consulting company.
-While I was building website for my company I was realised how rusty my coding skills were.
+While I was building website for my company I realised how rusty my coding skills were.
 For the growth of the company, building my development skills became important.

 I thought that this is the time I can upgrade my technical skills.
 Then I started learning various online resources and soon was overwhelmed by the changes in technology and was thinking it will take me forever to learn so many new skills.